PhilippeR26/Cairo1JS/doc/walletAPIspec.md

+> version : v1.1.0 xx/xx/2024, in accordance with official spec https://github.com/starkware-libs/starknet-specs/pull/203/files
+> version : v1.0.2 08/feb/2024
+> version : v1.0.1 07/feb/2024

-This temporary document has to be considered as the specification and the documentation of the new interface between DAPPS and Starknet browser wallets.
+This temporary document has to be considered as the documentation of the new interface between DAPPS and Starknet browser wallets.

 # Connect the wallet :
 You have first to select which wallet to use.